Yale-BIM/f21-assignments/assignment-3/README.md

     The command should print "1.11.0".

+8. Install opencv and matplotlib:

+    ```bash
+    (venv) $ pip install matplotlib opencv-python
+    ```

-> NOTE: Because you have installed TF within a virtual environment, you will always have to activate the environment before starting to run your deep learning code for this assignment (as in step 3 above).
+> NOTE: Because you have installed the packages that you need to complete this assignment within a virtual environment, you will always have to activate the environment before starting to run your code (as in step 3 above).
 To exit your virtual environment at any time, you can run the command:
 ``` (venv) $ deactivate ```.

 ### Questions / Tasks